Tommy Edman Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.62 team ERA that ranks ninth across all league pitching staffs.
+- The Mariners' 3.63 team ERA ranks ninth among all MLB pitching staffs.

-- The Mariners give up the second-fewest home runs in baseball (13 total, 0.7 per game).
+- Mariners pitchers combine to give up the second-fewest home runs in baseball (14 total, 0.7 per game).

-- Castillo gets the start for the Mariners, his fifth of the season.
-He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.
+- Flexen (0-3 with a 7.79 ERA and 11 strikeouts in 17 1/3 innings pitched) makes the start for the Mariners, his fourth of the season.

-- His most recent time out came on Sunday against the Colorado Rockies, when the right-hander tossed seven scoreless innings while allowing two hits.
+- In his most recent outing on Tuesday against the Milwaukee Brewers, the righty threw six innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.